 You need to care for complete and partial dentures as carefully as you would look after natural teeth.

 Because the implant sticks to bone, it can be treated more like a natural tooth.
 But it is NOT as strong as a natural tooth.
 You must brush and floss the implant very carefully.
 Be gentle, but make sure you brush all sides of the implant.
 At least once a day, floss very carefully.
 You will need to be gentle with the floss where the implant meets the gum.
+After flossing, roll it up in a tiny ball and put it in the garbage.
+Never flush floss down the toilet.

 If you have false teeth, see your dentist regularly.
 Your mouth is always changing.
 This means your false teeth will need to be adjusted from time to time to make sure you have a good fit.